Sienci-Labs/Resources/atc/atc-basics/atc-overview.md

     KBName: AutoToolChanger
     basepress_post_icon: bp-caret-right
 skip_file: no
-featured_image: _images/post-image.jpg
+featured_image: _images/_atc/_atc_basics/atc_basics_firstpro-autovsmanual.jpg
 ---
 ## ATC Basics

-Here are a couple tips on how to operate your ATC.
+We will be posting a longer, more detailed, hands on **First Project** that you can follow along with soon.
+Until that resource is complete, here are a couple tips on how to operate your ATC.

 ### Tool Changes